KantiCodes/chess-raspberrypi/README.md

 ```
 _Important: The sleep(1) function gives the necessary time for the camera to prepare.
 If you remove it you might encounter difficulties_

-## Day 2 - How the hell is this going to work?
+## How the hell is this going to work?
 Today I again didn't code much, instead I spent whole day thinking about practical issues of image detection and how the hell am I going to create my data set, how is the model going to learn what is a chess board and finally whether I should create my model from the scratch.

 As always after few hours of extensive thinking and not being able figure it out I got demotivated and started doubting whether is it even possible.
 Then I started talking to my friends and with their help I managed to organise my thoughts and pinpoint important things: